 1 → 7

-Understanding this complex context, a startup offering products for the healthcare industry tried to address that problem with the help of EnCata.
+Understanding this complex context, a startup offering products for the healthcare industry tried to address this problem with the help of EnCata.
 Therefore, we were tasked to develop a solution that would not require doctors to perform additional open surgery to remove the drain tube and thus provide patients with faster recovery.

-Thus, the major challenges our design team faced while was working on this project were:
+The major challenges our design team faced while working on this project were:

-Complex mutual position of elements in the medical device.
-We had to figure out the ways to place precisely a flexible electrode with a diameter of 0.6 mm inside the thin wall of a silicone drain tube with a diameter of 2 mm.
+Complex position of elements in the medical device.
+We had to devise a way to precisely place a flexible electrode with a diameter of 0.6 mm inside the thin wall of a silicone drain tube with a diameter of 2 mm.
 An inset element shape and its tension and positioning were tricky blockers to get that job done.

 Selection of the materials for manufacturing.
-The components had to be certified to conform medical standards, the product material had to provide the high thermal stability to ensure the opportunity to autoclave the product, met appropriate technological characteristics to provide a minimal melting pressure on an inset element.
+The components had to be certified to conform to medical standards, the product material had to provide high thermal stability to ensure the opportunity to autoclave the product and meet appropriate technological characteristics to provide a minimal of melting pressure on an inset element.

-Choosing the manufacturing technology that could allow avoiding melt flow to stretch the electrode and put it to the tooling wall.
+Choosing the manufacturing technology that could prevent the melt flow to stretch the electrode and put it to the tooling wall.
 The product should provide solid electrode isolation for an atraumatic dissolution of surgical filament inside the wound;

-The product should be comfortable for the patient and, nevertheless, be solid to provide secure placement of electrodes and avoid any chance it cuts through the drain tube wall while bending.
+The product should be comfortable for the patient while at the same time be solid to provide secure placement of electrodes and avoid any chance it cuts through the drain tube wall while bending.